 - In Knights of the Old Republic, the Wookiee homes are faithful to Holiday Special, albeit Darker and Edgier.

 - None other than Boba Fett himself, appearing in animated form two years before showing up in Empire.

 - Dastardly Whiplash: Luke is the only character who trusts Boba despite this.
-What an Idiot.

 - Dirty Old Man: Fans might think that Itchy was one for watching the Mind Evaporator sequence (and as some fans note, with his family), but that Mind Evaporator thing originally belonged to Saun Dann, making him definitely this.
 Production materials for the sequence in the special even explicitly list him as being a "Dirty Old Man".

 - Dude Looks Like a Lady: An extremely unfortunate side effect of the makeup job used to conceal Hamill's scars from his then-recent car accident.
 Did they really need to get mascara involved?
 In canon, the scars would be explained by the Wampa attack in The Empire Strikes Back, but that doesn't happen until after this special.

 - Dull Surprise: During Leia's song in the final segment, there is a very brief dissolve to Ford's face, when he may not have been aware that he was on-camera.
 His expression is a mix of bored-to-tears, embarrassed and defeated.
 It's quite clearly the precise pinpointed moment where he stopped even pretending to care about the special... not that he was exactly displaying a passionate performance earlier, but here he seems to just give up entirely.